pyricau/pyricau.github.com/cv.markdown

 In February 2016, I joined the new Developer Platform team as its Android lead.
 We released [Register API](https://github.com/square/register-android-sdk) 1.0 a few months later.

 In March 2016 I started organizing a monthly internal lightning talk series.
-One hour, 5 lightning talks accross all of engineering.
+One hour, 5 lightning talks across all of engineering.
 This has been running since, with an attendance of about 100-150 engineers.

 In August 2018 we released the [Square Reader SDK](https://squareup.com/us/en/developers/reader-sdk).
 This was a high complexity and high risk project.
 We prototyped it during a hackweek in August 2016, built a pilot in just a quarter, and then iterated through private betas for another 1.5 year.